 The best ideas often seem painfully simple in retrospect.
 That there is a centralised online repository for short video content now seems like a basic fact-of-life.

 Back in 2003, however, we were quite happily living without one; indeed, it even took the creators a couple of steps to work out their own vision for YouTube, which was orginally conceptualised as a dating site.

 Of course, they soon realised the potential of a such a platform ran far deeper than digitised personal ads.
-Indeed, YouTube came to both foreshadow and undoubtedly shape much of the tenets that define the modern digital landscape – and by extension, the modern world.
+Indeed, YouTube came to both foreshadow and undoubtedly shape much of the central facets of modern digital landscape – and by extension, the modern world.

 User-created content, mobile optimisation, content algorithms, the primacy of video, embedded content, internet celebrities, likes (and dislikes), channels, subscribers, playlists: YouTube has played a part in bringing all of these notions to the mainstream.

 It has also shared in its fair share of the deep-lying issues and controversies of the day too: from systematic copyright infringement, to hosting extremist content (and driving viewers to it), to exploitation – in this of case content creators – in the interests of driving revenue.
 Not to mention the horror to be found below the line – and of course the ever-present risk of fake news, which of course raised its ugly head once more during the coronavirus pandemic of 2020.